humnetlab/Clustering_Elec_Demand/README.md

 # Clustering_Elec_Demand

-Contains code for generating the figures in the paper "Predictability in residential electricity consumption", by S. Alqatari, E. Barbour and M.C.
+Contains code for generating the figures in the paper "Predictability in residential electricity consumption" by E. Barbour, S. Alqatari and M.C.
 Gonzalez

 Dependencies:
 Requires dscatter